deeprjs/deepr/README.md

 ### Mutations

-So far, we have invoked methods that only read data and don't produce any side effects on the server.
-Let's see now how to execute some simple CRUD operations.
+So far we have invoked methods that read data without producing any side effects on the server.
+Let's fix that by executing some simple CRUD operations.

 #### Create